 The Organization has a policy of appropriating for distribution each year 0.0% to 4.5% of its endowment fund's average fair value over the prior 12 quarters through the fiscal year-end proceeding the fiscal year in which the distribution is planned.
 In establishing this policy, the Organization considered the long-term expected return on its endowment.
 Accordingly, the Organization expects the current spending policy to allow its endowment to grow over the long-term at an average of 0.5% to 7%.
 This is consistent with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.
-During the years ended June 30, 2013 and 2014, \$3,600 and \$55,600 were released, respectively, to support building maintenance.
+During the years ended June 30, 2014 and 2015, \$48,600 and \$31,400 were released, respectively, to support building maintenance.

-Note 6 - Retirement Plan
+Note F - Retirement Plan

 The Organization has a retirement savings plan which is qualified under Section 401 of the Internal Revenue Code.
-Employees are eligible to participate if they are age twenty-one or older and have completed three consecutive full calendar months of employment.
+Employees are eligible to participate if they are aged at twenty-one or older and have completed three consecutive full calendar months of employment.
 Employees can elect salary deferrals to their Plan account up to the legally allowed amount.
 The Organization can, at its discretion, make contributions on behalf of employees.
-For the fiscal years ended June 30, 2013 and 2014 the match contribution expense was \$13,162 and \$10,758, respectively.
+For the years ended June 30, 2014 and 2015 the match contribution expense was \$10,758 and \$7,859, respectively.

-Note 7 - Concentration of Credit Risks
+Note G - Concentration of Credit Risks

 The Organization maintains its cash at financial institutions insured by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC-insured limit is \$250,000 per account per financial institution.
-As of June 30, 2014, one of the Organization's account balances exceeded this insured limit, although the excess was subsequently applied within a few days towards its credit line borrowings.
-Management believes that the FDIC backing, the quality of the financial institution with which these amounts are deposited and its practice of quickly applying excess cash to other financial institutions minimizes any potential risk of material loss.
+As of June 30, 2014 and 2015, the Organization's balances did exceed these insured limits.
+Management believes that the FDIC backing and the quality of the financial institution with which these amounts are deposited minimizes any potential risk of material loss.

-Note 8 - Founder's Welfare Benefit Plan
+Note H - Founder's Welfare Benefit Plan